JackSzwergold/Preworn-Main/markdown/tutorials/mamp_windows_with_virtualbox_part_2.md

 ### Conclusion.

 So now you should be able to connect to anything on **MY_MACHINE.local:8888** and view it as if it were being viewed from MAMP on your Mac desktop.
 But in the case of the localhost equivalent of **MY_MACHINE:8888** depending on the codebase configuration of whatever you are testing, you might need to temporarily adjust the config files in your local MAMP set to reflect the new **MY_MACHINE:8888** address since **localhost:8888** won’t be reachable.

+***

+*Connecting to MAMP from Windows on a Mac OS X Install of VirtualBox • Part 2: Basic — Using a Single Network Interface Setup (c) by Jack Szwergold*

+*This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*